puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_relationships.markdown

 > Note: Arrays of references cannot be chained.
 To chain multiple resources at once, you must use a multi-resource reference or a collector.

-An operand can be shared between two chaining statements, which allows you to link them together into a "timeline:"
+An operand can be shared between two chaining statements, which allows you to link them together into a "timeline":

 {% highlight ruby %}
     Package['ntp'] -> File['/etc/ntp.conf'] ~> Service['ntpd']